Skip to content

 View all vacancies in this region

-Many make-up artists work freelance and develop their career by building a network of contacts and getting recommendations from their clients.
+Many make-up artists work freelance and develop their career by building a network of contacts and receiving recommendations from clients.

-With experience, you could progress to chief make-up artist or make-up designer.
-You could also develop specialist skills, for example applying body art or making facial or body moulds for creating and fitting prosthetics.
+With experience, you could become chief make-up artist or make-up designer.
+You could also develop specialist skills, for example applying body art, or making facial or body moulds for creating and fitting prosthetics.

-You could move into areas like fashion and photography, print and digital media or special effects.
+You could move into areas like:fashion and photography; print and digital media; special effects

-You might also specialise in medical aesthetics, using make-up techniques to hide scars and skin conditions to improve a client's psychological wellbeing and confidence.
+You might also work in medical aesthetics, using make-up techniques to cover scars and skin conditions to help improve a client's psychological wellbeing and confidence.

 Skills required and how your skills match up